 The universities must be ranked among the top 200 for overall academic performance in any of the following international rankings at least once within the past five years.
 Quacquarelli Symonds World University Rankings, Shanghai Jiao Tong University’s Academic Ranking of World Universities and Times Higher Education World University Rankings.

 Please pay attention to the local regulation

-Please note that subscribing to an international private medical insurance does not free you from local regulations, and our plans are not substitute for local mandatory insurances
+Please note that subscribing to an international insurance does not free you from local regulations.
+Finally, our plans are not substitute for local mandatory insurances.